Timeline of Key Historical Events

 - 865: The Great Heathen Army – a coalition of Scandinavian forces sought to not raid but take over much of England (then divided into four kingdoms), in a 14-year campaign culminating in the Battle of Edington with the English nominally victorious.

-- 886: The Anglo-Saxons unite under a single king, Alfred the Great, who negotiates a treaty with the Vikings, forming the Danelaw in 886, which lasted roughly two centuries before full English assimilation.
+- 886: The Anglo-Saxons unite under a single king, Alfred the Great, who negotiated a treaty with the Vikings in England, forming the Danelaw in 886, which lasted roughly two centuries before full English assimilation.

 - ca. 943–954: Máel Coluim (Malcolm) I of Alba is believed to have annexed the Brittonic kingdom Strathclyde at least as a client state.
 At any rate, it was entirely subsumed no later than the 1070s, when Strathclyde was granted by Alexander I of Scotland to his brother, who was to become David I.

-- 980: The Battle of Tara, in which the Irish Gaels under high king Máel Sechnaill II retake the Kingdom of Dublin for a time from the Vikings.
+- 980: The Battle of Tara, in which the Irish Gaels under high king Máel Sechnaill II retook the Kingdom of Dublin for a time from the Vikings.

 1014 Battle of Clontarf depicted